IBM-Cloud/docs/services/GlobalizationPipeline/ts_index.md

 When adding or updating a resource file to a translation project, an error is occurring because a portion of the file is to large.
 {: tsSymptoms}

-{{site.data.keyword.GlobalizationPipeline_short}} can only accept resource files that meet certain size requirements.
+{{site.data.keyword.GlobalizationPipeline_full}} can only accept resource files that meet certain size requirements.
 {: tsCauses}

 Ensure that the resource file conforms to the following guidelines: